Karlitoyo/Waste-Not-Want-Not/README.md

 Multiple iterations of the form element were tested with the final form being chosen due to it being simplistic and user friendly with  awhite background and a large 'item description' section.

-The site was tested on Google Chrome, Opera, Firefox, GalaxyS8,
+The site was tested on Google Chrome, Opera, Firefox,IE10, Large screen monitor, Laptop, Desktop, Mobile (GalaxyS8).

 HTML Validator has shown some errors within the HTML code itself relating to the sizing of the slide show hero images this was unavoidable and in line with expectations.
 Code also states errors with unclosed "br" tags and some Further